douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Operating Systems

 Operating Systems (OS) are crucial software that manage computer hardware and software resources, providing common services for computer programs.
-Let\'s delve into their functions, types, and specific aspects like memory and process management, and examine case studies involving Windows, Linux, and macOS.
+Let's delve into their functions, types, and specific aspects like memory and process management, and examine case studies involving Windows, Linux, and macOS.

 ### Functions and Types of Operating Systems